spiceai/quickstarts/databricks/README.md

         --aws-region us-east-1
     ```

-    This will create a `.env` file in the `databricks_demo` directory with the Databricks credentials.
+    Executing `spice login` and successfully authenticating will create a `.env` file in the `databricks_demo` directory with the Databricks credentials.

 1. Configure a Databricks dataset into the spicepod.
 The table provided must be a reference to a table in the Databricks unity catalog.
     ```shell